 Get exclusive member benefits & effect social change.
 Join Today

-For this test, a small sample of tissue is taken from the cervical canal (the opening of the uterus) and then sent to a laboratory.
-At the laboratory, a specialist applies a number of different stains (gram stain) to the sample, which helps him or her to better view any bacteria that are present.
-The specialist will check the shape, size, and color of the bacteria to determine if it is abnormal.
+For this test, your doctor will take a small sample of tissue from the opening of the uterus called the cervical canal.
+They’ll then send it to a laboratory.
+At the laboratory, a specialist will apply a number of different stains, including a gram stain, to the sample.
+These stains help them to identify bacteria that are present.
+The specialist will check the shape, size, and color of the bacteria to determine if it’s abnormal.

-An EGS is done to check for abnormal bacteria around the cervix.
-Your health care provider may also administer this test if he or she suspects you have an STI.
-An EGS can detect STIs such as:
+An endocervical gram stain checks for abnormal bacteria in or around the cervix.
+Your doctor may also perform this test if they suspect you have an STI.
+An endocervical gram stain can detect STIs such as:

-An EGS is very similar to a pap smear, which is also done using a swab and a speculum.
+An endocervical gram stain is very similar to a Pap smear, which is also done using a swab and a speculum.
 You may find the test to be a little uncomfortable or awkward.
-However, you should not feel any pain.
+However, you shouldn’t feel any pain.

-You should not douche (clean your vaginal area with special washes) for 24 hours before the EGS.
+Don’t douche (clean your vaginal area with special washes) for 24 hours before the endocervical gram stain.
 Douching may mask the bacteria in the cervix.

-An EGS will generally consist of a few basic steps:
+An endocervical gram stain will generally consist of a few basic steps:

-Your healthcare provider will contact you with any abnormal test results.
-Some doctors do not call when test results are normal.
-You may want to ask your doctor about his or her notification procedures.
+Your doctor will contact you with any abnormal test results.
+Some doctors don’t call when test results are normal.
+You may want to ask your doctor about their notification procedures.

-A normal test result means that no abnormal bacteria were detected on your EGS.
+A normal test result means that the specialist found no abnormal bacteria on your EGS.
 Normal test result ranges may vary depending on the laboratory.

 If you receive an abnormal test result, follow the guidance of your doctor.
-He or she may ask you to come back in for a follow-up examination or further testing.
+They may ask you to come back in for a follow-up examination or further testing.

 Many STIs can be treated with antibiotics.

 If you do have an STI, you should contact any sexual partners and encourage them to seek testing and treatment.
-They may have no symptoms and unknowingly spread the STI.
+They may have no symptoms but still have an STI and unknowingly spread it.

-Ask your health care provider if you have any questions about your EGS results.
+Ask your doctor if you have any questions about your EGS results.

 Written by: Natalie Phillips